mroam/chordlifter/README.md

 # TODO:

-[ ] use bluej's example of file reader for TextyText.getTextFromFile( )
+[ ] Use bluej's example of file reader for TextyText.getTextFromFile( )

-[ ] build more tests of TextyText (and stop using the one that does dialogs?)
+[ ] Build more tests of TextyText (and stop using the one that does dialogs?)

-[ ] make tests of "word" "line" and "char"
+[ ] Make tests of "word" "line" and "char"

-[ ] block some setText, don't take just anything
+[ ] Block setText( ) so it doesn't take just anything

+[ ] Bring in the chord tests from classroom.

 # Ideas